 Advances in technology have made it easier to create your own trade show graphics.
 However, it’s easy to get lost in the technology and lose sight of the basics.
 When it comes to creating a trade show display, your images and messages should be simple and your layouts clean.

-Below are five basic elements that every trade show display should include, and tips for using each of these elements to create an effective trade show display and draw attendees to your booth space.
+There are five basic elements that every trade show display should include.
+Using these elements will help to create an effective trade show display and draw attendees to your booth space.

 - Company name & Logo